Upgrades and Repairs to Stained-Glass Window

 The cleaning and restoration of our ceiling stained-glass window began Monday, September 23, making September 22 our last Sunday in the church until the project is complete.
 Rest assured that all of our Sunday services will continue in the parish hall, uninterrupted and at their regular times.
 We are working hard to make sure all goes smoothly but wanted to let you know to expect the following changes during our time in the parish hall:

-The deacon will not be reading individual prayer requests in church.
+The deacon will not read individual prayer requests in church.
 These requests will still be prayed during the week.
 Also, we will allow ample time during services for you to share individual prayer requests either silently or aloud.

-We will be reserving space for wheelchairs, walkers, and individuals with limited mobility along the side aisles on both sides of the parish hall.
+We will reserve space for wheelchairs, walkers, and individuals with limited mobility along the side aisles on both sides of the parish hall.

-The choir will be seated in the back section of the parish hall.
+The choir will sit in the back section of the parish hall.
 This allows them to be close to the piano and to our music directors.
-The choir will be rehearsing in the Dona Brandon music room starting on Thursday, September 26 at 7pm.
+The choir will rehearse in the Dona Brandon music room starting on Thursday, September 26 at 7pm.

 Eucharistic ministers and acolytes should bring their white albs to the office.
 We will have a clothes rack for you to place them on, and they will be available to you on Sundays.
-We will be using Rev. Ernie’s and Rev. Debbie’s office as a vesting room.
+We will use Rev. Ernie’s and Rev. Debbie’s office as a vesting room.

 We also need help in putting away chairs after the 10am service on Sundays.
 We hope that those who are able will help us.
 This should go quickly.